Volkswagen Polo Tyre Pressure

 Why is my VW Polo tyre pressure warning light still on after filling my tyres?

-If the low pressure warning light in your car stays lit even after filling your tyres with air, it could be an indication that the light needs to be reset.
+When the low-pressure warning light in your car stays lit even after filling your tyres with air, it may indicate that the light needs to be reset.

 If you’ve tried this and think that you may need to reset your tyre pressure light, you can follow the steps below.